mixMC Preprocessing

 Pre-processing with a phyloseq object

 Some microbiome data may derive from the phyloseq package.
 While this is ultimately compatible with the mixOmics methods, there is a bit of extra pre-processing that needs to be done first.
-A big thank you to Ms Laetitia Cardona from INRAE for writting the following code.
+A big thank you to Ms Laetitia Cardona from INRAE for writing the following code.

 First, the OTU, taxonomy and meta data are extracted.